-Figure 3.14: Resolution degradation with angle for different intrinsic resolutions.
+Figure 3.14: Resolution degradation as a function of incident angle for different intrinsic resolutions in CSC chambers.

 5° at 0.5 Tesla magnetic field.
-Most of the prototype work has been done with a 50% $CF_4$ , 50% isobutane mixture, but $C0_2$ is also an acceptable replacement for the isobutane.
+Most of the prototype work has been done with a 50% $CF_4$ , 50% isobutane mixture.